 Prerequisite: Consent of instructor and departmental chairperson.
 Study in chemical research; to provide experience in the methodology of experimental investigation.
 (Maximum credit toward degree is four hours.)
 May not be repeated to improve grade.

-♦ Meets Tennessee Technological University and Tennessee Board of Regents minimum degree requirements.
+♦ Meets Tennessee Technological University general education requirements (Natural Sciences).

 Child and Family Studies (CFS)

 CFS 1000.
 Introduction to the Profession.